Allan Macintyre

 Oceanology-

-In 2022, I began using a digital camera underwater to create grid-based images.
+In 2022, I started using a digital camera underwater to create grid-based images.
 Some of these photographs have been printed, drawn on, and rephotographed using an 8x10 camera in garden settings, accentuating the surreal beauty of the undersea world.

 This series has personal significance, as it began during trips to assist my father, a marine sedimentologist who studied coral reefs, as he approached retirement.
 Over the course of his career, the collapse of reef ecosystems has been devastating, and the scope of this disaster is particularly acute for those who have dedicated their lives to studying them.